DigitalPhonetics/IMS-Toucan/README.md

 should make it so that the training remains mostly stable.

 Speaking of plots: in the directory you specified for saving model's checkpoint files and self-explanatory visualization data will appear.
 Since the checkpoints are quite big, only the five most recent ones will be kept.
-Training will stop after 500,000 for FastSpeech 2, and after 2,500,000 steps for HiFiGAN.
-Depending on the machine and configuration you are using this will take multiple days, so verify that everything works on small tests before running the big thing.
+The amount of training steps highly depends on the data you are using, but 1,000,000 is usually pretty good for Avocodo and 200,000 is pretty good for FastSpeech 2.
+The fewer data you have, the fewer steps you should take to prevent overfitting issues.
 If you want to stop earlier, just kill the process, since everything is daemonic all the child-processes should die with it.
 In case there are some ghost-processes left behind, you can use the following command to find them and kill them manually.